 #5 Don’t rely on supplier data

 There’s no doubt about it—keeping track of hundreds of rebate agreements across a large supplier base is tough, especially if you’re trying to do it in spreadsheets.
-That’s why many wholesale distributors use purchase data from suppliers as a guide to what they can claim.
+That’s why many wholesale distribution businesses use purchase data from suppliers as a guide to what they can claim.

-That’s why it’s essential for wholesale distributors to keep close track of agreements made and rebate due—and ensure that none of it gets missed.
+That’s why it’s essential for a wholesale distribution business to keep close track of agreements made and rebate due—and ensure that none of it gets missed.

 Get the complete supplier rebate management guide